 It is difficult to make people laugh.
 More so when the makers are burdened with too many check-boxes to tick.
 Mudassar Aziz’s Happy Bhag Jayegi is just that.
 Picture this…

-There is Diana Penty who makes her comeback.
+There is Diana Penty, making her comeback.
 Oh wait, there is Abhay Deol too.

-There is an India-Pakistan angle to which one owes sensitivity.
+There is an India-Pakistan angle, to which one owes sensitivity.

 The lead character is supposed to ooze a one-in-a-million aura.